hapax/hapax.github.io/assets/chandra.md

 It's amazing that we can *simplify* the hydrogen atom, and use it to learn about the death of stars.
-To me, this is the central to the aesthetic appeal of physics: simple ideas with incredible power.
+To me, this is physics at its best: simple ideas with incredible power.
 And in the words of Chandra himself,